-NOTE: Out of concern for the health of our community during the COVID-19 pandemic, the Arboretum Visitor Center will be closed and events are cancelled through at least May 15.
-Additional cancellations are possible.
-Read more»
+Note: Out of concern for the health of our community during the COVID-19 pandemic, the Visitor Center will be closed and Arboretum events are cancelled until further notice.
+COVID-19 updates»

 Bring your group to the Arboretum to a unique learning experience for adults.
 We welcome community, educational, faith-based, professional, tourist, and other groups.
 We offer a range of standard topics, and groups can also request specialized tours in areas of staff expertise.
 Programs can include walking tours, bus tours, presentations, and learning activities.
 To schedule a group visit, please use the request form in the left sidebar.